-This type of surgery usually involves the use of some kind of anesthesia, although the specific type varies.
-For lighter, more straightforward procedures – like a cavity or root canal – you may receive a local anesthetic.
-Thisis usually a matter of simply injecting a numbing agent into the tooth, gums or mouth.
+This type of surgery usually involves using some kind of anesthesia, although the specific type varies.
+For lighter, more straightforward procedures, like a cavity or root canal, you may receive a local anesthetic.
+This is usually a matter of simply injecting a numbing agent into the tooth, gums, or mouth.
 This ensures that you won’t feel pain during the procedure.

 For more significant operations, like certain types of tooth extractions or repair work, you may receive IV sedation or general anesthesia.
 This will result in some form of unconsciousness and the feeling of being “put to sleep.”
 This may require that you spend some time, usually no more than a day, recovering from a procedure.

 It isn’t easy to provide an exact list, but there are many instances where this type of surgery is necessary.
 Such services our team provides include: